Nosrac/KBar/README.md

 ## Configuration
 - defaultItems: Items which are shown when the search string is empty (default: `[]`)
 - placeholderText: Placeholder text shown when the search string is empty (default: `"Search"`)
+- additionalItemsForSearch: Specify additional items which are shown based on the search (default: `nil`)
 - showImages: Are images shown in search results? (default: `true`)
 - defaultImage: For items that do not specify an iamge, what SFSymbol do you want to display? (default: `"circle.fill"`)
 - keybinding: What keybinding will open the bar? (default: `KeyboardShortcut("k")`)